EPIC-model/epic/README.md

-# EPIC - Elliptic Parcel-in-Cell
+# EPIC - Elliptical Parcel-in-Cell
-Elliptic and non-elliptic model for PIC in fluid dynamics
+Elliptical and non-elliptical model for PIC in fluid dynamics

 ## Dependencies
 EPIC has following requirements: